strategicalliances/sfquickstarts/site/sfguides/src/an_introduction_to_the_mendix_rest_sql_connector/an_introduction_to_the_mendix_rest_sql_connector.md

 When the download is completed, some errors will occur because dependency modules of the Snowflake REST SQL Connector also need to be downloaded into the application.
 All these downloads will be done inside Mendix Studio Pro and do not require any external installation.

 4. Download the latest [GenAI Commons](https://marketplace.mendix.com/link/component/227933), [Encryption](https://marketplace.mendix.com/link/component/1011) and [Community Commons](https://marketplace.mendix.com/link/component/170) modules into your application from the Mendix Marketplace.
 To be able to use the functionalities of the Encryption module, the **EncryptionKey** and **EncryptionPrefix** constants must be set, for more detailed information please take a look [here](https://docs.mendix.com/appstore/modules/encryption/#configuration).

+If you are not using Mendix Studio Pro 9,24,2 you might get some errors that need to be solved before you can continue due to migration of the downloaded appstore modules.
+Navigate to the **Errors** panel and resolve the errors (most likely by right clicking on them and updating widgets).

 In order to use the capabilities of Snowflake in a Mendix app with the Snowflake REST SQL connector, an authentication method must be set up.
 For example purposes, we will set up a key-pair authentication method.